-The referendum, being considered in the Halls today, offers current Juniors a choice of three alternatives for the Patriot Award.
+The referendum, being considered in the Halls today, offers alternatives for the Patriot Award.
 The first is to continue the Award as it has been in the past with no change in format.
-The second proposal is to discontinue the Award entirely. to revamp the Award presentation and to model the new cere-Fellowship Award.
+The second proposal is to discontinue the Award entirely.
+The final alternative is designed to revamp the Award presentation and to model the new cere-Fellowship Award.

-According to Witt, this alterwould meet informally with the members of the Senior Class as possible, in the life of the1 members of the Class."
-At the end of his visit to campus the recipient would give a formal lecture to the Seniors and would tivity in which every Senior has the opportunity to meet and talk with the recipient."
+According to Witt, this alterwould meet informally with the members of the Senior Class as possible, in the life of the members of the Class."
+At the end of his visit to campus the recipient would give a formal lecture to the Seniors and would He suggested that the number be presented with the Award.
+Witt said, "It has become an insubstantial ritual.
+This is "I don't believe I know of a readily witnessed by the just that he is inferior congenitally," news media and, more significantly, by the small number Young said that the present of Seniors who actually attended, tivity in which every Senior has the opportunity to meet and talk with the recipient."
 Witt said that, in the past, New York Mayor John Lindsay, author C.P.
 Snow, and columnist Ralph McGill have been named Chubb's Fellows by Yale and have come to that school for "much more than just a speech and an award presentation."